btdrawer/python-backend-test/README.md

 # FastAPI Backend Service

-A modern Python backend service built with FastAPI.
+Learning to build a Python backend using Cursor.
+(So far, the vast majority of this code is AI-generated.)

 ## Setup